 2. Tenant Application Process

-TurboTenant offers the ability to send an invite for just tenant screening or for a full application with the tenant screening.
+TurboTenant allows you to send an invitation for either tenant screening or a full application, including tenant screening.
 We love when tenant screening services provide this option In this example, we sent an invite for a full application plus screening:

-Right away, the applicant is told what’s to be expected—with the price mentioned here being especially noteworthy.
+Right away, the applicant is told what to expect, with the price mentioned here being especially noteworthy.
 Some applicants will likely leave at this step.

 The applicant then creates an account and adds some basic information:

-Then, the applicant can put in desired move-in date, co-signers, and total property residents.
+Then, the applicant can put in the desired move-in date, co-signers, and total property residents.

 Now, landlords can collect residential history as well as contact information for landlords: